 But they struggle to make the characterization stick — probably because their version of reality is so at odds with everything we know about Steele’s life and career.
 We know that he spent two decades as an officer in Britain’s Secret Intelligence Service (SIS, sometimes known as “MI6”), where he enjoyed the highest esteem from his own bosses as well as his counterparts in the U.S. intelligence community.
 We know that he spent long stints in Russia, where he built up his knowledge of the country and language and cultivated a wide-ranging network of contacts.
 At one point he ran the SIS Russia Desk.

-And we know that one of his SIS jobs included working with British and U.S. forces who were hunting down terrorists in Afghanistan.
+And we know that one of his SIS jobs included collaborating with British colleagues and the U.S. in the war on terror.
 This is a man who put his own life on the line for the sake of his country’s close alliance with the United States — a man who, in July and October 2016, correspondingly saw it as a matter of duty to approach old colleagues in the FBI when he realized he had stumbled onto a breathtaking threat to U.S. national security.

 We also know that Steele investigated the case of Alexander Litvinenko, the Russian defector who was assassinated — allegedly by the Kremlin — with a deadly radioactive poison in London in 2006.
 Steele knows only too well what happens to people who get in Putin’s way.
 Yet even this awareness didn’t divert him from his path as he began to expose the Trump-Russia nexus.
 There was a reason why he and his family went into hiding when his name was first made public last year.